 Common Git commands#

 This will “freeze” the file versions.
 A commit is so to speak a version of the project, so a kind of checkpoint.
-When committing, Anchorpoint duplicates the files in the Uncommitted Changes and puts them in a cache folder.
-So you can continue to work on the file, for example, overwrite it, because the committede version is practically secured.
+When committing, Anchorpoint duplicates the files in the changed files and puts them in a cache folder.
+So you can continue to work on the file, for example, overwrite it, because the committed version is practically secured.